Jackachao0618/PiResNet-2.0/README.md

 Code obtained from the PiResNet-2.0 at https://github.com/Jackachao0618/PiResNet-2.0

+## Installation:

+This package requires the following python packages:

 ## Contact Information
 Contact Chao Jiang (jiangchao0451@hit.edu.cn) if you have any questions about the code.